duranlopes/k8s-iac/readme.md

-# Iac for creating a Kubernetes cluster using Aws Ec2
+# This IaC provides a cluster at Aws using EC2 instances.
+I used Terraform to provision Aws EC2 Instances and Ansible to configure linux servers and integrate the master with the nodes.

 ## Terraform

-### Main module

 - vpc
 - security group